Phonons in stringlet-land and the boson peak: Introduction

 Among the various frameworks, a common interpretation is based on the presence of quasi-localized modes which coexist with phonons \cite{PhysRevB.53.11469,10.1063/5.0147889,10.21468/SciPostPhysCore.4.2.008,2348f3ae65af4aef9f03dc50fda47415,SCHOBER1993965}, and that are possibly, but not necessarily, emerging because of the underlying structural disorder.

-Along these lines, recent simulation results in $2$D and $3$D model glasses \cite{PhysRevResearch.5.023055,Hu2022}, and in heated glass-forming liquids as well \cite{d1,C2SM26789F,C2SM27533C,Douglas_2016,d3}, have revealed the crucial role of localized one-dimensional string-like excitations, termed ``stringlets", that have been ascribed as the microscopic origin of the BP.
+Along these lines, recent simulation results in $2$D and $3$D model glasses \cite{PhysRevResearch.5.023055,Hu2022}, and in heated glass-forming liquids as well \cite{d1,C2SM26789F,C2SM27533C,Douglas_2016,d3}, have revealed the crucial role of localized one-dimensional string-like excitations, termed ``stringlets", that have been ascribed as the microscopic origin of the BP (see Fig.\ref{fig0} for a cartoon of stringlets coexisting with phonons in amorphous solids).

 Importantly, there is experimental evidence from low-frequency Raman scattering data that the excess modes responsible for the BP are predominantly of transverse nature and one-dimensional \cite{PhysRevB.59.38,PhysRevB.48.12539}, consistent with the stringlet description.
 The idea that dislocation-like defects might have an important function in glasses is not new \cite{novikov1990spectrum,Angell_2004,BHAT20064517,RevModPhys.80.61}, but it has recently re-emerged in the discussion regarding the origin of the BP and also in the challenge of identifying the plastic mediators and ``soft spots" in amorphous solids \cite{Cao2018,PhysRevLett.127.015501,Baggioli2023,PhysRevE.105.024602,Wu2023,desmarchelier2024topological,bera2024soft}.